kkalininMI/OCR-GPT/readme.md

 - `threshold_score_tesseract` (*float, default=0.90*): Confidence threshold for accepting Tesseract-extracted text.

 **Returns:**
-- Extracted text from the document, with optional GPT comparison and cost estimation.
+- A file with extracted text from the document
+- OCR statistics in a separate file

 ---